Website Place des Arts

-Place des Arts is seeking an emerging theatre artist between the ages of 18 and 30 with an interest and background in set and costume design.
+We are seeking an emerging theatre artist between the ages of 18 and 30 with an interest and background in theatre direction.
 You are in the early stages of your career (1 to 2 years), or a recent graduate from a degree program in theatre production or a related field.
-You have not previously worked fulltime in a professional capacity and you are seriously committed to pursuing or advancing your career in theatre.
-The Emerging Set and Costume Designer will be mentored by theatre professionals from the Vancouver professional theatre community.
+You have not previously worked full-time in a professional capacity and you are seriously committed to pursuing or advancing your career in theatre.
+The Emerging Theatre Director will be mentored by theatre professionals from the Vancouver professional theatre community.
 This barrier-free initiative provides opportunities to gain exposure and advance skills.
 It is designed to help artists bridge the gap from emerging to established by providing them with the experience and resources they need to succeed.

 Founded in 1972, Place des Arts is a not-for-profit arts education centre with a mission to inspire the artist in everyone.
 Located in the historic Maillardville neighbourhood of Coquitlam, we offer quality instruction for all ages and skill levels in the visual, literary and performing arts.

 The Grimm Fairy Tales: An Inclusive Reimagining project, is a new approach to Place des Arts’ longstanding Summer Youth Theatre Troupe.
 Emerging IBPOC/LGBTQIA2S+ theatre professionals will take the reins of the Troupe, and with the mentorship of a seasoned creative team, they will share their contemporary life experiences through reinterpretations of three folk stories originally documented in the 18th century by the Brothers Grimm.